 Sometimes, the thing you want to photograph is just too small, or just too far away from you and your camera.
-It is tempting to snap a photo anyway and correct the framing later – by cropping the photo.
-Although a useful tool, remember that cropping your photos will reduce their size – and thereby your chances of being able to sell the image.
+It is tempting to snap a photo anyway and correct the framing later–by cropping the photo.
+Although a useful tool, remember that cropping your photos will reduce their size.
 Try to get as close to your subject as possible to eliminate having to cut off large sections of your photos.

 Bonus: Don’t use the digital zoom.

 Many phone cameras offer the ability to zoom in when taking a photo.
 But since the phone isn’t outfitted with a zoom lens, it can’t optically zoom in–and instead mimics the effect by digitally upscaling the image.
 The resulting already look a bit washed out on phones, and while they have the correct image size, their image quality doesn’t suffice for us to offer them on Market.